priestc/giotto/tutorial.md

     class MultiplyHTTP(BaseMultiply):
         controller = 'http-get'
-        view = TEXT("<span style='color: blue'>{{obj.x}} * \
+        view = TEXT(
-            {{obj.y}}</span> == <span style='color: red'>{{obj.product}}</span>")
+            '<html><body>{{obj.x}} * {{obj.y}} == {{obj.product}}</body></html>',
+            mimetype="text/html"
+        )

     class MultiplyCMD(BaseMultiply):
         controller = 'cmd'
         view = TEXT("{{obj.x}} * {{obj.y}} == {{obj.product}}")

-These classes are called "Giotto Programs".
-They represent pieces of a larger application.
+The first function, `multiply` is a model method.
+The classes that inherit from `GiottoProgram` are called "Giotto Programs", and they make up the basis for all applications written with giotto.
 Each program contains a controller, a model (optional) and a view.
 You can also add middleware and cache, but we'll deal with those later.

-These giotto programs are added by default when you add a new controller, so you can remove them if you want.
+These giotto programs are added by default when you add a new controller for demonstration purposes, so you can remove them when you first start writing real giotto apps.
 To see these programs in action, run the following command:

-    $ giotto http
+    $ giotto http-dev

 This will run the development server (you must have werkzeug installed).
 Now point your browser to: http://localhost:5000/

-You should see "Hello World" printed in the browser window.
-Now try with custom name by pointing your browser to http://localhost:5000/?name=Tommy

-The browser should now display "Hello Tommy".

 Now lets take a look at the `multiply` program.
 Point your browser to: http://localhost:5000/multiply?x=4&y=8

-The browser should now be displaying `4 * 8 = 32` with the 32 in red and the
+The browser should now be displaying `4 * 8 == 32`.
-4 * 8 in blue.

 Lets take a look at this program as viewed from the commandline.